-An independent Director is "a director who is free of any interest, position, association or relationship that might influence, or reasonably be perceived to influence, in a material respect his or her capacity to bring an independent judgement to bear on issues before the Board and to act in the best interests of the entity and its security holders generally."
+An independent Director is "a director who is free of any interest, position or relationship that might influence, or reasonably be perceived to influence, in a material respect their capacity to bring an independent judgement to bear on issues before the Board and to act in the best interests of the entity as a whole rather than those of an individual security holder or other party generally."

 All facts and circumstances are considered by the Board in determining the independence of a Director.
 It is not possible to provide prescriptively for all circumstances that will constitute a conflict of interest or a material relationship.
 Nor is it possible to pre-determine whether such circumstances will be considered as being likely to affect a Director's independent exercise of judgement.
-All Directors are required to advise the Board and / or company secretary at the earliest opportunity of any changes to circumstances that may affect their independence.
+All Directors are required to advise the Board and / or company secretary at the earliest opportunity of any actual or potential conflicts of interest, or any changes to circumstances that may affect their independence.